-The fourth, fully revised edition of this briefing gives expert, concise guidance on how to deliver Very Brief Advice (VBA+) to pregnant women who smoke and how to carry out routine carbon monoxide (CO) monitoring with all pregnant women.
+The fourth, fully revised edition of this briefing gives expert, concise guidance on how to deliver Very Brief Advice on Smoking (VBA+) to pregnant women who smoke and how to carry out routine carbon monoxide (CO) monitoring with all pregnant women.

 This NCSCT Standard Treatment Programme (STP) for Pregnant Women describes the components of a structured individual face-to-face smoking cessation intervention with a pregnant woman who smokes.

-The document reflects the latest evidence in terms of how best to support women during pregnancy with quitting and maintaining cessation during the post-partum period, acknowledging the special considerations that may affect a pregnant
+The document reflects the latest evidence in terms of how best to support women during pregnancy with quitting and maintaining cessation during the post-partum period, acknowledging the special considerations that may affect a pregnant woman's motivation and ability to quit smoking.

 The Medicines and Healthcare products Regulatory Agency (MHRA) has issued a clarification on directly supplying nicotine replacement therapy (NRT): “Supply of these products by non-medically qualified staff is permitted in medicines legislation.
 This is subject to the products being pre-packed and supplied from lockable premises.”

-This means that whilst staff who are not clinically registered can provide a direct supply of NRT, unfortunately they can’t do it in people’s homes.
+This means that, whilst staff who are not clinically registered can provide a direct supply of NRT, unfortunately they can’t do it in people’s homes.
 This briefing gives further guidance.